Operational Exposure: AI Vendor Dependency

 Risk Exposure

 Adopting the platform introduces operational exposure.
-Production planning, predictive maintenance insights, and machine optimization would depend on vendor algorithms and infrastructure.
+Production planning, predictive maintenance insights, and machine optimization would depend solely on vendor algorithms and infrastructure.

 Vendor outages, pricing changes, or strategic shifts could directly affect production operations and manufacturing continuity.